 - Warranty: 2-years

 By the way, if you’ve got the idea in your head that the Power Lock looks sort of gimmicky, let me assure you that Eleiko’s new creation is a completely functional, high-end piece of training equipment.
-It may be a niche product, and it may be intended for mature audiences, but gimmick it is not.
+It may be a niche product, and it may be intended for mature audiences only, but gimmick it is not.

 Eleiko Power Lock vs (non NxG) Eleiko Training Bar

-At the beginning of this article I mentioned that the Power Lock is a variant of the Eleiko IWF Training Bar.
+In the intro I mentioned that the Power Lock is a variant of the Training Bar.
 They have the same shaft, same number of precision needle bearings, same chrome finish, and even the same price.
 Everything is the same save for the grooved sleeves of the Power Lock.

-The only situation in which it’s cheaper to own the Power Lock over the Trainer is if you intended to buy Eleiko’s Comp Collars with your Training Bar ($289 vs. $149.)
+The only situation in which it’s less costly to own the Power Lock over the Trainer is if you intended to buy Eleiko’s Competition Collars with your Training Bar ($289 vs. $149.)
 I can’t imagine that happens all that often, so the Trainer is technically the more affordable of the two since any (non-Eleiko) collars will do.

 Power Lock Tech – Why & How?

-There’s no denying how cool this bar looks, especially with those beast collars, but cool looking isn’t worth a thousand bucks.
+There’s no denying how cool this bar looks, especially with those beast, weighted collars, but cool looking isn’t worth a thousand bucks.
 So what’s the justification for buying this bar over any other Olympic bar then?
 Well, pretty much convenience.

-Here’s the deal… if you’re willing to spend about four seconds attaching each collar rather than the 2 seconds that it takes to lock down “normal” collars, then you can train for an unlimited number of high rep sets and never, ever have to push a plate back into position, or re-attach a collar that has come loose.
-That’s the whole point of the Power Lock’s unique design – to eliminate ever having to screw with the plates or collars in between sets, or more importantly, in the middle of a set.
+Here’s the deal… if you’re willing to spend about four seconds attaching each collar rather than the 2 seconds that it takes to lock down “normal” bar collars, then you can train for an unlimited number of high rep sets and never, ever have to push a plate back into position or re-attach a collar that has loosened.
+This is the point of the Power Lock’s unique design – to eliminate ever having to screw with the plates or collars in between sets, or better yet, in the middle of a set.